Filed Date: Aug. 7, 2025

 Clearinghouse coding complete

-The Southern Utah Wilderness Alliance (SUWA), a non-profit environmental membership organization dedicated to preserving wilderness and wild places in Utah, first filed suit in 2023, challenging the 2019 approval of the Sevier Playa Potash Project (S. Utah Wilderness All. v.
+This case challenged the Bureau of Land Management’s (BLM) 2019 approval of nearly 125,000 acres for potash mining in Utah’s secluded West Desert, known as the Sevier Playa Potash (SPP) Project, along with the agency’s subsequent 2025 approval of a modified version of the SPP Project.
+The Southern Utah Wilderness Alliance (SUWA), a non-profit environmental membership organization dedicated to preserving wilderness and wild places in Utah, first filed suit in 2023, challenging the 2019 approval of the SPP Project (S. Utah Wilderness All. v.
 U.S. Dep’t of the Interior, Case No. 2:23-cv-00492).
-The court dismissed that case without prejudice in 2024 after Peak Minerals, the company behind the potash mining plan, submitted an amended proposal to the Bureau of Land Management (BLM).
+The court dismissed that case without prejudice in 2024 after Peak Minerals, the company behind the potash mining plan, submitted an amended proposal to the BLM.
 In 2025, BLM approved the revised project through a Determination of NEPA Adequacy (DNA), concluding that the 2019 environmental analysis was still sufficient.
-The current case challenges that approval, arguing that BLM relied on a legally flawed analysis from the original project and failed to conduct the new environmental review required by law.

 This case is ongoing.